- Handsome exterior design

 Yes, an SUV is meant to be sophisticated, especially when you’re forking out anywhere between £30,000 to £40,000.
 This is the region where the likes of Mercedes-Benz, Audi and Jaguar begin to lurk, so SUVs in this sector need to be able to fight their own corner.
 While the Sorento’s 2.2 oil burner isn’t as hushed as some of its competitors’ power units, the solid cabin makes up for this lack of engine refinement.
 Comfy seating, more soft-touch materials and tech, such as climate control, cruise control, satellite navigation and a newfound eight-speed auto ‘box make the 2018 Sorento fairly secure in the party of contending SUVs.
 While the Kia’s cabin quality isn’t unflawed, it’s still a noble effort.
 You just might be unfulfilled by the quality of some of it if you’ve swapped from, say, a BMW X3.

 In The Car

 The 2018 Sorento’s driving position is outstanding, and the seats are supportive for long distance cruising.
 Yes, once out of Seoul, we did manage to stretch the Kia’s legs somewhat.

-The latest model looks good inside, too, with a freshly-designed steering wheel and driver instrument cluster.
-As the driver, you’ve got a large amount of all the latest tools you’ll need for a secure and soothing trip, including a new eight-inch Audio Visual Navigation system.
+This model looks good inside, too, with a freshly-designed steering wheel and driver instrument cluster.
+As the driver, you’ve got a large amount of tools you’ll need for a secure and soothing trip, including an eight-inch Audio Visual Navigation system.
 The two front seats are kitted out with four-way and two-way alterable lumbar support, to boost seating comfort.

 Space & Practicality